A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Results

 \subsection{NSDoH Profiles Results}

-Table \ref{tab1} shows the NSDoH variables that were selected from the 2015-2019 ACS survey and clustered to characterize census tracts in Massachusetts.
-MA census tracts were mostly composed of owner-occupied households and high proportions of $\geq$ HS and $\geq$ Bachelor's degree educational attainment.
-On average, across all census tracts, about 13\% of households received SNAP benefits in the past 12 months, and 52\% of the population aged 16 or older had non-white collar occupations.
+Table \ref{tab1} shows the NSDoH variables selected from the 2015-2019 ACS survey and clustered to characterize neighborhoods in MA.
+Neighborhoods were mostly composed of owner-occupied households and high proportions of residents with at least a high school degree.
+On average, across all neighborhoods, about 13\% of households received federal assistance (i.e., SNAP) in the past 12 months, and 52\% of the population aged 16 or older had non-white collar occupations.